Over the last two years, we have seen a dramatic shift in the corporate world.

 Is your company about to celebrate an anniversary?
 Perhaps your team has just landed a big client.
 If you are looking for a way for your team to celebrate, why not consider a Rockoly Happy Hour?
 Great performance and important milestones deserve great rewards.
 And it’s called “Happy Hour” for a reason.

-Happy Hour is a longstanding tradition that dates back to the 19th century when the navy set aside time for the sailors to enjoy entertainment on board their vessels.
+Virtual Events like Happy Hour is a longstanding tradition that dates back to the 19th century when the navy set aside time for the sailors to enjoy entertainment on board their vessels.
 It was more about entertainment like a wrestling match or music show and less about enjoying a cocktail.

 However, Happy Hour was also a code for covert drinking when prohibition came about.
 People would visit a speakeasy before heading off to dinner when drinking was banned in Al Capone’s heyday.